 If a crime occurs while travelling, remember that local authorities are responsible for investigating and prosecuting crime.

-Partying in the Balearic Islands
+Partying in the Balearics

 The Balearic Islands are known for their beaches and life of leisure.
 It is also known for its extravagant party life, especially in Ibiza.
 In fact, Ibiza itself claims it is the clubbing capital of the world.